-- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway can change employers without applying for a new residence permit.
+- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway may change employers without applying for a new residence permit.
 However, they must work in the same type of position as before.
-The pay and working conditions must not be poorer than is normal in Norway, and they must still meet the other requirements for a residence permit as a skilled worker with an employer in Norway.
+The pay and working conditions must not be inferior to what is normal in Norway, and the employee must still meet the other residence permit requirements for a skilled worker with an employer in Norway.

 - Some asylum seekers who are waiting for their applications to be decided are permitted to work.
 In such case, they will have a letter stating this.

-- You can also contact the UDI's information service to check whether the person has the right type of permit.
+- You can also contact UDI's Information Service to check whether the person has the right type of permit.